mslawsky/shakespeare-next-word-prediction-model/README.md

 This project implements a **next-word prediction model** using TensorFlow and Keras to generate text in the style of Shakespeare's sonnets.
 The neural network is trained on a corpus of Shakespeare's work and learns to predict the next word in a sequence, allowing it to generate new, Shakespeare-like text.

+However there is a twist to this exercise...
 Like a Jedi apprentice learning to wield the Force, this neural network learns to wield the language of the Bard, predicting word patterns and generating text that mimics Shakespeare's unique style.

 ---